-- 41. At the local community level and/or primary public health response level (hereinafter the "Local level"), each State Party shall develop, strengthen and maintain Tthe core capacities: - (a) to detect events involving disease or death above expected levels for the particular time and place in all areas within the territory of the State Party; and - (b) to report all available essential information immediately to the appropriate level of health-care response.
+- 41. At the local community level and/or primary public health response level (hereinafter the "Local level"), each State Party shall develop, strengthen and maintain ## core capacities: - (a) to detect events involving disease or death above expected levels for the particular time and place in all areas within the territory of the State Party; and - (b) to report all available essential information immediately to the appropriate level of health-care response.
 At the community level, reporting shall be to local community health-care institutions or the appropriate health personnel.
 At the primary public health response level, reporting shall be to the intermediate or national response level, depending on organizational structures.
-For the purposes of this Annex, essential information includes the following: clinical descriptions, laboratory results, sources and type of risk, numbers of human cases and deaths, conditions affecting the spread of the disease and the health measures employed; and - (c) to prepare for the implementation of, and implement immediately, preliminary control measures immediately.; - (d) to prepare for the provision of, and facilitate access to health services necessary for responding to public health risks and events; and
+For the purposes of this Annex, essential information includes the following: clinical descriptions, laboratory results, sources and type of risk, numbers of human cases and deaths, conditions affecting the spread of the disease and the health measures employed; and - (c) to prepare for the implementation of, and implement immediately preliminary control measures immediately.;

-A77/A/CONF,/14 Annex 1
+A/WGIHR/8 Annex 1